 The truth is that bad breath doesn’t come from the stomach and it isn’t just from the food.
 Instead it’s often the only sign of a painful dental problem.Thankfully, more and more owners now bring their pets in just because their breath smells bad.

 ‘But he’s still eating well’ they would say, ‘He’s not complaining’ or ‘It’s only his teeth’ like they weren’t important.
 The truth is that a dog virtually never stops eating just because of bad teeth.

-Yesterday Merlin was brought in because of the bad smell coming from his mouth.
+Yesterday a dog was brought in just because of the bad smell coming from his mouth.
 Only eight months ago he got full marks on his annual health check.
 When we looked at his teeth we could easily see that advanced periodontal disease was causing his problem.